CVE-2026-23694 Overview

 Workarounds

-- If immediate patching is not possible, temporarily disable the Aruba HiSpeed Cache plugin until the update can be applied
+- Deactivate the Aruba HiSpeed Cache plugin until the upgrade to 3.0.5 is applied

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.